SamuelMonin/pharma_res_frontend/README.md

 # PharmaRes front-end

-This repesitory contains PharmaRes front-end developed with React Native.
+This repesitory contains PharmaRes front-end developed with React.

 PharmaRes is an application built for an academic project allowing people to command pharmaceutical products.